WWPH FELLOWSHIP

 Responsibilities will include:

-• Reading, evaluating, and reporting on poetry and prose submissions.
+• Reading, evaluating, and reporting on poetry and prose submissions including interest in reading full-length manuscripts and writing reader’s reports Editing and proofreading

 Qualified candidates will have:

-• Undergraduate experience in English or a related field.
+• Undergraduate experience as an English major or related field

 • Knowledge about and passion for contemporary publishing and knowledge of contemporary books including recent WWPH titles.

-Applications are currently closed for the WWPH Fellowship opportunity.
-Please check back in September 2023.
 STAY IN TOUCH WITH US.
-Sign up for WWPH WRITES, our free literary journal sent every other week to your email.
+Sign up for WWPH WRITES, our free literary journal, sent every other week to your email.
 See below for a quick sign-up.